PotHix/pothix.github.com/content/post/yearly-review-2017.md

 try to keep this blog less personal.
 The stats posts are here because I really think it's great to have metrics about yourself, so you can evaluate and improve (remember: continuous improvement).
-These posts aim to show that in a practical way while help me to commit to write them monthly.
+These posts aim to show that in a practical way while helping me to commit to writing them monthly.

 I will try to follow a template like the one I use for